Dheerga Sumangali

 M. Viswanatha Rai and B. Kandasamy handled cinematography and editing respectively.
 The film's story was written by G. Balasubramaniam and the dialogues were written by Karaikudi Narayanan.
 The film was released on 12 April 1974.
-It was remade in Telugu as Dheerga Sumangali (1974), Kannada as Bhagyavantharu (1977), in Malayalam as Aayiram Janmangal (1976) and in Hindi as Sadaa Suhagan (1986).
+It was remade in Telugu with the same name (1974), in Kannada as Bhagyavantharu (1977), in Malayalam as Aayiram Janmangal (1976) and in Hindi as Sadaa Suhagan (1986).